AndersDeath/diary2/000-current.md

 # 15 Februar - Donnerstag - Berlin - 513 Tag der Einwanderung

 I spent the whole day in the office and did some tasks.
+I also talked to people and it was nice.